15 Top-Rated Beaches on the Oregon Coast

 Beach access is easy at Historic Nye Beach, as are all the sand-and-surf activities associated with it.
 After combing the sand and enjoying the sun, the 12-block long mixed business district adjoining Nye Beach appeals to all members of the family.
-Shopping, dining, and especially art galleries can be found with an easy stroll along the sand-strewn sidewalks.
+Shopping, dining, and especially art galleries are with an easy stroll along the sand-strewn sidewalks.

 4. Secret Beach

-Secret Beach is accessible via a small gravel parking lot off the 101 (just south of mile marker 345), and a somewhat steep three-quarter-mile trail.
+Secret Beach is accessible via a small gravel parking lot off the 101 (just south of mile marker 345) and a somewhat steep three-quarter-mile trail.
 Immediately upon making it down to the beach, visitors are greeted by the terminus of Miller Creek as it cascades into a waterfall before hitting the ocean.

 5. Seaside Beach

-On the far northern coast, the city of Seaside and its corresponding beach has a long history as a resort destination.
-The big ocean views and proximity to Portland draw visitors throughout the year, and key cultural attractions like the Seaside Promenade and the Seaside Aquarium have kept families coming back for generations.
+On the far northern coast, Seaside and its corresponding beach have a long history as a coastal destination.
+The big ocean views and proximity to Portland draw visitors throughout the year.
+And key cultural attractions like the Seaside Promenade and the Seaside Aquarium have kept families coming back for generations.

-6. Arizona Beach
+7. Arizona Beach

-It's almost disorientating surrounded by so much rock and water, but as you keep heading south, the remote feeling of this beach settles in nicely.
-At the far southern end of the beach, only accessible at low tide, the up-close view of three monolithic "sister" rock formations are worth getting the tide right.
+It's almost disorientating surrounded by so much rock and water, but upon heading further south, the remote feeling of this beach settles in nicely.
+At the far southern end of the beach, only accessible at low tide, the up-close view of three monolithic "sister" rock formations is worth getting the tide right.

 8. Lone Ranch Beach

-A short and gently graded asphalt trail leads down to the beach and picnic area, passing by four picnic tables overlooking the entire ocean scene.
-Come low tide, the crescent-shaped beach reveals a variety of easily accessible tide pools, which the whole family to explore.
+A short and gently graded asphalt trail leads down to the beach and picnic area, passing by picnic tables overlooking the entire ocean scene.
+Come low tide, the crescent-shaped beach reveals a variety of easily accessible tide pools that are fun for the whole family to explore.

-9. Short Sand Beach
+10. Short Sand Beach

 Short Sand Beach is popular with surfers, photographers, sunbathers, and families looking to use the elevated picnic space that overlooks the ocean.
-Surrounded by two prominent headlands, Short Sand Beach and the extending Smugglers Cove feel wild and remote, even with potable water and restrooms nearby.
+And thanks to the surrounding headlands, Short Sand Beach and the extending Smugglers Cove feel wild and remote, even with potable water and restrooms nearby.

 Location: Oswald West State Park, Arch Cape, Oregon

-10. Arcadia Beach State Recreation Area
+11. Arcadia Beach State Recreation Area

 Stretching for a mile between two rocky outcroppings on the northern Oregon coast, Arcadia Beach is a less-busy alternative to the nearby Cannon Beach.
 This is a great spot for family exploring.
-A few of the defining features of Arcadia include a fanned waterfall and beach cave, as well as tide pools at either of the two rocky points.
+A few of Arcadia's defining features include a fanned waterfall and beach cave, as well as tide pools at either of the two rocky points.

 Location: Arch Cape, Oregon

-11. Rockaway Beach
+12. Rockaway Beach

 A great place to stay to maximize your beach time at Rockaway Beach is the Surfside Resort right on the ocean's edge.
 Alongside great views and easy beach access, the Surfside Resort provides upscale accommodations at a reasonable price.

-12. Gleneden Beach
+14. Gleneden Beach

 More Related Articles on PlanetWare.com

 Exploring Portland: All of the top sights in Portland are easily accessible from the northern coast of Oregon, including many adventures that surround the area.
-Whether you are looking for a great day hike in Portland, perhaps a campground close to the city, or even a top-rated day trip or weekend getaway, see our articles can help you explore more.
+Whether you are looking for a great day hike in Portland, perhaps a campground close to the city, or even a day trip or weekend getaway, our articles can help you explore more.